spirom/arrow-simpledb/README.md

 # Things Not Yet Investigated

+* Memory pools are not used at all thoughtfully
+* Filtering is not pushed down into dictionaries
 * Data representation
-  * Nulls
-  * Non-relational data
+  * Non-relational data cannot yet be represented
 * A full range of column types (currently just int64, double and string)
-* Memory pools are not used at all thoughtfully.
+* Performance and scale
 * Vectorized execution -- in fact the framework currently mnakes heavy use of virtual methods at considerable cost
 * Parallelism